laurylopes/dbt-airalo/README.md

 # dbt-airalo Case Study
 📚 dbt project to transform and generate semantic layer focused on customer acquisition metrics.

-⚠️ informations on assumptions and modeling choises are available in dbt_airalo/README.md

 ## Please write a short response covering:
 #### How you approached the data modeling problem?
 In order to solve the problem, first thing I did was create a project in BQ load and load the files to start quering the data.
 At first, I looked into duplicated rows, but also nulls on primary keys.
 I also explored the data with distinct to understand what values were being recorded for status, contry, etc.